BiaPyX/BiaPy/README.md

 BiaPy is a versatile platform designed to accommodate both proficient computer scientists and users less experienced in programming.
 It offers diverse and user-friendly access points to our workflows.

-This repository is actively under development by the Biomedical Computer Vision group at the [University of the Basque Country](https://www.ehu.eus/en/en-home) and the [Donostia International Physics Center](http://dipc.ehu.es/).
+This repository is actively under development by the [BiaPy Team](https://biapyx.github.io/about/), a group of contributors from different research institutions.

 ![BiaPy workflows](https://raw.githubusercontent.com/BiaPyX/BiaPy/master/img/BiaPy-workflow-readme.svg)